garybake/blog/content/2023_01_12_testing_pyspark_with_pytest.md

             assert out[1]['maxval'] == 55

-At the top we import the object to test (SuperDataTransformer) and the fixtures for spark.
+At the top we import the object to test (SuperDataTransformer) and the our spark fixture.

-The first method is get_data.
-This builds a dataframe for use in the tests.
-I find having it generated in a single place saves on duplication below.
+The first method is `get_data()`.
+This builds a dataframe with data for use in the tests.
+I find having it generated in a single place saves on duplication.
 You can have a number of these data generator methods if you are testing different parts of a pipeline.
 Each test should be isolated so you should know what data is being passed into the function.

 A spark session is required for creating the dataframe so this is passed in as a parameter.
-When the dataframe is returned, one thing I found helpful was to add .coalesce(1).
-This reduces the number of partitions of the data down to 1 and makes the tests run slightly faster.
+When the dataframe is returned, one thing I found helpful was to add `.coalesce(1)`.
+This reduces the number of partitions of the dataframe down to a single partition and makes the tests run slightly faster.
 With the low volume of data we have in the tests this saves time on shuffling.

 I'll focus on just the first test as the second one is pretty much the same

-The spark session (spark) is passed in as a parameter from the fixture.
+1. The spark session (spark) is passed in as a parameter from the fixture.
-The dataframe is created
+2. The dataframe is created
-The object under test is created
+3. The object under test is created
-The function this test is testing is ran using the test dataframe A test to check the correct columns are in the output.
+4. The function this test is testing is ran using the test dataframe
+5. A test to check the correct columns are in the output.
 We can check here before collecting the data as we want it to fail fast and spark keeps a record of the columns without running everything.
-Then we collect the output of the function.
+6. Then we collect the output of the function.
 Spark doesn't guarantee any order so it is reccomended to sort the output to ensure it is consistent.
-(at this point is may be handy to print )
+7. From here the tests are ran how you would normally build tests.
+Test for length, types, individual fields in the rows etc.

-If you print the 'out' variable at this point you will see something like
+If you print the 'out' variable just after the `collect()` you will see something like

     [Row(name='abc1', sumval=45), Row(name='def2', sumval=132)]

-From here the tests are ran how you would normally build tests.
-Test for length, types, individual fields in the rows etc.
+This is the structure you are running tests against.

 # Running sets of tests

 Spark tests can take time to run.
-Sometimes you may want to run just the spark or all the tests excluding spark, or even specific tests.
+Sometimes you may want to run just the spark tests or all the tests excluding spark, or even specific tests.

 <img src="images/pytest/i-dont-always-meme.webp" alt="I dont always meme" style="height: 350px;"/>

-Create a file called pytest.ini in the Project folder (TODO I'm not sure if this is the best place for it).
+Create a file called `pytest.ini` in the Project folder _(TODO I'm not sure if this is the best place for it)_.

     [pytest]
     addopts = --strict-markers